 Do omelettes have milk ?

 Traditionally omelettes do not have any milk or water in them.
 Their only additions are the toppings, in the case of American omelettes.
-For the French version the toppings are added on the plate, after the eggs are done cooking.
+For the French version the toppings are added to the plate, after the eggs are done cooking.

 There are recipes that incorporate milk into the eggs in an effort to get a creamier, fluffier omelette but we think the problem there is with the technique.
 The eggs end up drying out due to high heat, so the solution is to reduce the heat and always stir, rather than add milk.